strangerstudios/basic-user-avatars/readme.txt

 1. Option on the bbPress user profile edit page.

 == Changelog ==

+= 1.0.6 =
+* BUG FIX: Fixed issue with saving the Discussion setting limiting avatar upload to users with file upload capabilities.
+* ENHANCEMENT: Now filtering the get_avatar_data WordPress hook to allow more flexibility in customizing avatars via other filters.
+* ENHANCEMENT: Added filter `basic_user_avatar_data` to allow filtering on the avatar data that we are overriding.

 = 1.0.5 - 2021-05-19 =
 * ENHANCEMENT: Now pulling avatar from WP User Avatar if we don't have one yet